systeminit/si/app/docs/src/reference/asset/function.md

 ## Attribute functions

-Attribute functions are used to set properties on components, either from other properties or input sockets, and to set the value of output sockets.
+Attribute functions are used to set properties on components from other properties.

 ### Attribute function arguments